 I received an ARC of this novel through https://www.netgalley.com in return for a fair and honest review.
-I categorize this novel as ‘PG’ because it contains scenes of mild Violence and Mature Situations.
-The story is set in the far future when the Solar System has been colonized.
-A young Martian girl, Polly Newton, and her twin brother, Charles, are sent to Earth to attend the prestigious Galileo Academy.
+I categorize this novel as ‘R’ because it contains scenes of violence, mature language, and mature situations.
+The story is set in 2173.
+The primary character is twenty-two-year-old Chase 523.

 My book reviews are also published on Goodreads (https://www.goodreads.com/user/show/31181778-john-purvis).